Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Red Sox

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has had at least one RBI in 24.4% of his games this season (22 of 90), with two or more RBI nine times (10.0%).
-He has also accounted for three or more of his team's runs in three contests.
+- Kiner-Falefa has had at least one RBI in 24.2% of his games this year (22 of 91), with two or more RBI nine times (9.9%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.